Moutah/pokedex/README.md

   app must be accessible on `http://localhost:4200`.
 Make sure you have a terminal running `npm start` in parallel of your tests.

-> ⚠️ As a senior developer, we ask that you complete at least 2 bonus objectives.

 ## The project

 Your goal is to make a Pokedex application to browse Pokemons species, identify new ones and display species details.
 A